simplex-chat/simplex-chat/simplex-messaging.md

 senderId = encoded
 ```

+This response should be sent with empty connection ID (the second part of the
+transmission).

 Once the connection is created, the recipient gets automatically subscribed to
 receive the messages from that connection, until the transport connection is
 closed.
 The `subscribe` command is needed only to start receiving the messages
 from the existing connection when the new transport connection is opened.

-`signature` part of `transmission` should an empty string; SMP servers can also
+`signature` part of CONN `transmission` should an empty string; SMP servers can
-use it to authenticate users who are allowed to create simplex connections.
+also use it to authenticate users who are allowed to create simplex connections.

 #### Subscribe to connection